 They were part of the Brian Epstein stable along with The Beatles, Billy J Kramer, Gerry and The Pacemakers and others.

 The Fourmost | 60s Band

+During the 1970’s and the early 1980’s like many of its peers, the band played mainly on the cabaret circuit.
+It struggled to compete for appeal with disco, funk, glam rock and punk.
 Since the mid 1980’s the band has enjoyed a golden era as part of the wider 1960’s revival scene.

 The Fourmost are one of the most authentic 1960’s bands currently on the circuit today, from their Vox amps and Ludwig drums down to their Italian made slim fitted suits and Cuban heel boots.
 The band now appears throughout the UK and Europe playing at theatres, holiday parks and 60’s festivals to a diverse fan base.

 Guitarist/vocalist Brian O’Hara and best friend guitarist/vocalist Joey Bower (born Joseph Bower, 17 November 1939, Dingle, Liverpool, Lancashire) formed the Two Jays in 1957.
 The group changed its name to the Four Jays in September 1959 when bass guitarist/singer Billy Hatton and drummer Brian Redman (born 21 June 1941, Huyton, Liverpool, Lancashire) joined the group.